malvcr/nihtiu/README.md

 All the data visualization could be done with HTTP5 logic.
 A first version can be done with PHP or similar type of language, while the Arduino logic be encoded with carefully written C++ code (medical level quality).

 This setup advantage is that the complexity can be limited to the particular scenario and that, in the case the networed environment fails, the Arduino machine can continue working as such embedded systems can work in isolation from the other computing elements.
 This, together with some "emergency" setup for immediate usage.

+## Transactional based

+Although there are and will be attempts to create these systems as pure embedded ones, it seems better to work them as transactional based machines.

+These, together with a standardized basic protocol could permit to "match" different independent attempts.
+Some could work a better ventilator or similar, but other a better control system.
+Some place could work with a Raspberry Pi but another one maybe have some spare old PCs that could be useful for that purpose.

+Even a equipment company could work the "difficult to make" parts but in quantity, letting the control area to other company or individuals.

+All them sending transactions on WIFI to the particular machines.
+A control system could work with one ventilator while another could manage one thousand.

 # Why retrofiting equipment?